 Transfer students to Arts, Sciences, and Engineering may apply for admission to either the fall or spring semester.
 The recommended deadline for fall priority consideration is March 15, and October 1 for spring.
 It is to the student’s advantage to complete an application well in advance of the semester for which he or she is applying.
 This is especially true if the student is requesting financial aid and/or on-campus housing.
 Applications are accepted and considered on a rolling basis after the priority application deadline.

 The School of Nursing has non-entry level transfer programs.
 Students must have a prior associate’s degree or diploma in nursing and a current RN license or a prior non-nursing baccalaureate.
 Applicants that fit either of these categories should apply directly with the School of Nursing.

-In addition to the transfer Common Application or Universal College Application, applicants are required to submit all official college transcripts, and at least one letter of recommendation, preferably from a professor.
+In addition to the transfer Common Application or Coalition for College Application, applicants are required to submit all official college transcripts, and at least one letter of recommendation, preferably from a professor.
 Applicants who have not completed a year of college are also required to submit high school material.